Stir-up Sunday

 Stir-up Sunday is an informal term in Catholic and Anglican churches for the last Sunday before the season of Advent.
-It gets its name from the beginning of the collect for the day in the Book of Common Prayer, which begins with the words, "Stir up, we beseech thee, O Lord, the wills of thy faithful people".
-But it has become associated with the custom of making the Christmas puddings on that day.
-The Christmas pudding is one of the essential British Christmas traditions and is said to have been introduced to Britain by Prince Albert, husband of Queen Victoria (the reality is that the meat-less version was introduced from Germany by George I in 1714).
+It gets its name from the beginning of the collect for the day in the Book of Common Prayer, which begins with the words, "Stir up, we beseech thee, O Lord, the wills of thy faithful people...", but it has become associated with the custom of making the Christmas puddings on that day.
+The Christmas pudding is one of the essential British Christmas traditions and is said to have been introduced to Britain by Prince Albert, husband of Queen Victoria (the reality is that the meatless version was introduced from Germany by George I in 1714).
 Most recipes for Christmas pudding require it to be cooked well in advance of Christmas and then reheated on Christmas Day, so the collect of the day served as a useful reminder.

 Family activity

 Traditionally, families gather together in the kitchen of their homes to mix and steam Christmas pudding on Stir-up Sunday.
 Parents teach their children how to mix ingredients for the pudding.
-Everyone takes a turn to stir the pudding mix for each person involved is able to make a special wish for the year ahead.
-Practically, stirring the mixture is hard work, therefore as many as possible are involved.
-By tradition the pudding mixture is stirred from East to West in honour of the three wise men who visited the baby Jesus.
+Everyone takes a turn to stir the pudding mix, for each person involved is able to make a special wish for the year ahead.
+Practically, stirring the mixture is hard work, therefore as many people as possible are involved.
+By tradition the pudding mixture is stirred from East to West in honor of the three wise men who visited the baby Jesus.

-In some households, silver coins are added to the pudding mix.
+In some households, silver coins or other charms are added to the pudding mix.
 It is believed that finding a coin brings good luck.

 In a 2013 survey, two-thirds of British children reported that they had never experienced stirring Christmas pudding mix, reflecting consumers' preference for ready-made puddings widely available in shops.